 top of page

-Through Stephane Lelièvre
+By Stephane Lelièvre

 Olivier Fredj was credited as the director of a mise-en-espace, but what Fredj gave us was so much more than that.
-This was a fully lived in staging, using some minimal props and the full depth and width of the stage to create an evening of exciting theater.
+This was a fully lived-in staging, using some minimal props and the full depth and width of the stage to create an evening of exciting theater.
 The evening opened with shots of the chorus taking their distanced seats in the balcony and a man being actually shot in an execution on stage.
 In doing so, Fredj immediately established the idea of a Scarpia-supporting crowd watching the action.
 While we didn't get a full portrait of the Attavanti as the Madonna, we did have Cavaradossi's sketch pad upon which he drew her.

 Even within the limited environment, Fredj created some memorable stage pictures, not least in Act 3 with spotlights ranged along the stage, reinforcing the idea of Cavaradossi's 'fake' execution, and while there was no leap from the battlements, what Fredj gave us was equally convincing, leaving us with a sense that all that happened to the three protagonists was completely inevitable.
 It helped also that he had a pair of highly charismatic lovers in Joyce El-Khoury and Jonathan Tetelman.
 There was a genuine chemistry between them - particularly in the way that Tetelman's Cavaradossi whispered instructions to El-Khoury's Tosca not to betray him in Act 2, or Tetelman's visible disbelief that the execution was fake but his desperation to give Tosca some comfort in the moment .
 Given the sanitary restrictions that made this production necessary, Fredj has made so much of little and given us an evening of high drama and gripping theater.

-Through Camille De Rijck |
+By Camille De Rijck

 OPERA ONLINE